nhadler/zatom/README.md

 > Note: The Docker image is ~30 GB in size.
 Make sure you have enough storage space beforehand to build it.

+## Evaluation

+Consider using [`Protein Viewer`](https://marketplace.visualstudio.com/items?itemName=ArianJamasb.protein-viewer) for VS Code to visualize molecules and using [`VESTA`](https://jp-minerals.org/vesta/en/) locally to visualize materials.
+Running [`PyMOL`](https://www.pymol.org/) locally may also be useful for aligning/comparing two molecules.

 ## Acknowledgements

 `zatom` builds upon the source code and data from the following projects: